 Projector Noise Level

 Typically, I rely on the manufacturer’s product description to tell me which products to focus on in my reviews.
-However, only two out of the seven products on my list have any mention of fan noise in their descriptions.
+However, only two out of the ten products on my list have any mention of fan noise in their descriptions.
 So I had to try a bit harder than usual to locate the quiet units.

 If your silent projector does start making strange noises at some point, you can always open it up and check out the fan.
 Chances are that the fan is just a bit clogged, and the noise will disappear as soon as you get rid of the dust.
 If it works on your computer, it should work in this case, too.